onlyquake/xonotic-wiki/Repository_Access.md

 You must first install **XCode** which comes on your installation DVD or can be downloaded from the Apple website.
 This package provides tools like **Git and GCC**, which are needed for successful checkout and compilation of Xonotic.
 Some versions of XCode come with Git and others don’t - if you don’t have Git after installing XCode get it here: [XCode installer](http://sourceforge.net/projects/git-osx-installer/files/)

-After your development environment is all set up, you can continue on to cloning the git repository and compiling Xonotic.

 ***

 Cloning the repository and compiling
 ------------------------------------

-Making sure that your environment is set up properly, you can do the following to begin downloading and compilation (execute the first line only to download):
+To begin downloading:

-    git clone git://git.xonotic.org/xonotic/xonotic.git
+    git clone git://git.xonotic.org/xonotic/xonotic.git  # download main repo cd xonotic
-    cd xonotic
-    ./all update -l best
+    ./all update -l best  # download all other repos (data + game logic, maps, etc.)

-Take care to do these steps as a **normal user** on Linux (not as superuser(aka root)), otherwise you’ll have to take care about the file permissions later on.

-For Windows users: once finished cloning move to the root repository (`cd xonotic`) and checkout the branch Mario/Win64 with the command:

-    git checkout -b Mario/win64 origin/Mario/win64

 The **git://** protocol uses port **9418**, which may be a problem if you’re behind a **strict firewall**.
 You may instead use the clone url http://git.xonotic.org/xonotic/xonotic.git (however, using the git protocol directly is preferred for performance reasons).

+For Windows users: once finished cloning move to the main repository (`cd xonotic`) and checkout the branch Mario/Win64 with the command:

+    git checkout -b Mario/win64 origin/Mario/win64

-After that, you have a working checkout of the repository.
-The game can be compiled and run with the following commands:
+Now the game can be compiled and run with the following commands:

     ./all compile -r
     ./all run